 The metal threshold was removed from the garage door and a custom solid wood threshold was built in its place.

-We replaced the garage door with a beautiful, solid maple door complete with a new brushed metal doorknob and a metal frame (that comes standard with this type of industrial/commercial door).
-All of the door trim and the front door itself were painted to match one of the warm grays in the birch pattern wall paper (from Sandpiper Studio's Book, EcoChic, in Birch).
+Sandpiper Studio's Book, EcoChic, in Birch).
 The mudroom is narrow and this kind of space is not really worth trying to make look larger.
 So, I went in the other direction and embraced the narrow scale and coziness of the space by using a very visually dense paper.
 The effect was quite cool—the vertical pattern of the birch trees heightened the room even more and you do feel like you are walking through a tree-lined path into the house.

 No mudroom or entry is complete without a keyholder and mail station!
-Of all the options I looked at, I kept coming back to this Magnetter from Umbra.
-And I've always liked the humorous BÄSTIS hook from IKEA for Lucy's leash.
+Of all the options I looked at, I kept coming back to this

 Below: Flooring Before / In Progress / After.